 Nothing says Cinco de Mayo quite like a large baking dish filled to the brim with layer after layer of crispy chips, gooey cheese and all the classic nacho toppings.
 The only way to up this crowd-friendly feast is to add tender pieces of chipotle- and lime-marinated pork, turning a classic appetizer into the main event.
 Consider it done—and in 30 minutes nonetheless.

 Pork tenderloin has been my protein of choice lately (See: The Tour de Tenderloin), and I find I’m turning to the lean meat time and time again not only because of its versatility, but also for its ease of preparation.
 Add chopped chipotles and tangy citrus to the mix and all you’re missing is a chilled, salt-rimmed margarita to host the ultimate fiesta for your taste buds.
 Or even better yet, a batch of Strawberry Margarita Ice Pops.

 - 1 lbs pork tenderloin (See Kelly's Notes)

 - 3 cloves garlic, minced

 - 3 chipotles in adobo, or more to taste, chopped

-- 6 ounces (or about half of 1 large bag) tortilla chips
+- 6 ounces tortilla chips (half of 1 large bag)

 - 3/4 cup black beans, rinsed and drained